stevelonny/labsimnum/README.md

 Code to compute acceptance rate against delta.

 #### exercise_07_2
-does what you think it does
+Computes 500000 steps for both NVE and NVT to be ingested for autocorrelation computation.

 #### exercise_07_4
-still does what you think it does. code not yet tested but it compiles
+Final simulation for NVE and NVT.

 #### To Do
-accurate descr, add assignments, refactor autocorrelation compute. *NEEDS GOFRRRRR*
+accurate descr, ~~add assignments, refactor autocorrelation compute.
+NEEDS GOFRRRRR~~, add observations for comparisons and negative values in autocorrelation?

 ### Exercise 08 ([Notebook](/notebooks/exercise_08.ipynb), [Codes](/exercise_08/))
 Quantum waveform sampling and simulated annealing with custom potential.

 #### To Do
 accurate descr, add assignments
-~~to do everything after refactor ex05 code.~~ rewrite code to borrowing standr or similar
+~~to do everything after refactor ex05 code. rewrite code to borrowing standr or similar~~

 ### Exercise 09 ([Notebook](/notebooks/exercise_09.ipynb), [Codes](/exercise_09/))
 Genetic algorithm for TSP.